kairosity/mp3-snapathon/testing.md

 ### Issue 2:

 The method of retrieving and displaying files that gridfs uses made this functionality more complicated, as the send_file() function that it relies on, only uses the file's "filename" to send the file.
-This was frustrating because it is quite possible that there be more than one photo with the same filename. 'photo.jpg' or the like.
+This was frustrating because it is quite possible that there could be more than one photo with the same filename. 'photo.jpg' or the like.
 So as I had to rely on the filenames, instead of on the objectIds as I'd hoped, I needed a way to make every filename completely unique.

 ### Fix: